dialogicc/unity_math-tasks/README.md

    ```

 5. **Install Ollama and Gemma:2b:**
    Follow the instructions provided by Ollama from [here]([https://www.python.org/downloads/](https://ollama.com)) to install it.
-Then, install the Gemma:2b package by runiing the following command in the normal Windows or Unix console:
+Then, install the Gemma:2b package by running the following command in the normal Windows or Unix console:
    ```sh
    ollama run gemma:2b
    ```